James T. Kirk: Depiction

 Roddenberry wrote in a production memo that Kirk is not afraid of being fallible, but rather is afraid of the consequences to his ship and crew should he make an error in judgment.
 Roddenberry wrote:

-In Star Trek: The Motion Picture, Admiral Kirk is Chief of Starfleet Operations, and he takes command of the Enterprise from Captain Willard Decker.
+In Star Trek: The Motion Picture (1979), Admiral Kirk is Chief of Starfleet Operations, and he takes command of the Enterprise from Captain Willard Decker.
 Star Trek creator Gene Roddenberry's novelization of The Motion Picture depicts Kirk married to a Starfleet officer killed during a transporter accident.
-At the beginning of Star Trek II: The Wrath of Khan, Kirk takes command of the Enterprise from Captain Spock to pursue his enemy from "Space Seed", Khan Noonien Singh.
+At the beginning of Star Trek II: The Wrath of Khan (1982), Kirk takes command of the Enterprise from Captain Spock to pursue his enemy from "Space Seed", Khan Noonien Singh.
 The movie introduces Kirk's former lover Carol and his son, David Marcus.
 Spock, who notes that "commanding a starship is [Kirk's] first, best destiny", dies at the end of Star Trek II.
-In Star Trek III: The Search for Spock, Admiral Kirk leads his surviving officers in a successful mission to rescue Spock from a planet on which he is reborn.
-Although Kirk is demoted to Captain in Star Trek IV: The Voyage Home for disobeying Starfleet orders, he also receives command of a new Enterprise, the USS Enterprise-A (NCC 1701-A).
-The ship is ordered decommissioned at the end of Star Trek VI: The Undiscovered Country.
+In Star Trek III: The Search for Spock (1984), Admiral Kirk leads his surviving officers in a successful mission to rescue Spock from a planet on which he is reborn.
+Although Kirk is demoted to Captain in Star Trek IV: The Voyage Home (1986) for disobeying Starfleet orders, he also receives command of the new starship named Enterprise.

-In Star Trek Generations, Captain Jean-Luc Picard finds Kirk living in the timeless Nexus, despite the fact that history recorded his death during the Enterprise-B's maiden voyage, Kirk having fallen into the Nexus in the incident that caused his "death".
-Picard convinces Kirk to return to Picard's present to help stop the villain Soran from destroying Veridian III's sun.
-Although Kirk initially refuses the offer, he agrees after realizing the Nexus cannot give him the one thing he has always sought: the ability to make a difference.
+In Star Trek Generations (1994), Kirk is lost and presumed killed when a new USS Enterprise is damaged by an energy ribbon.
+Instead, the ribbon is an entry to the timeless Nexus, where Captain Jean-Luc Picard finds Kirk alive.
+Picard persuades Kirk to return to Picard's present to help stop the villain Soran from destroying Veridian III's sun.
+Although Kirk initially refuses, he agrees after realizing the Nexus is not a place where he can make a difference.
 The two leave the Nexus and stop Soran.
 However, Kirk is mortally wounded; as he dies, Picard assures him that he helped to "make a difference".
 Picard buries Kirk on the planet.
-Shatner has since written a series of novels featuring Kirk being brought back to life by a Borg-Romulan alliance to serve as an assassin against Picard, but he is restored to normal and returns to provisional active service in Starfleet, including opposing his Mirror Universe counterpart.
+In Star Trek: Picard's third season (2023), Kirk’s body is revealed to be stored in stasis at the Daystrom Institute by Section 31.

+Kirk appears in several episode of Star Trek: Strange New Worlds (2022-present) as an officer assigned to the Farragut.
+Throughout his appearances, he is introduced to officers who will serve with him when he becomes captain of the Enterprise: Nyota Uhura, Montgomery Scott, and Spock.
+The series also depicts his relationship with his brother Sam and other members of the Enterprise crew under the command of Christopher Pike.